Updated: Dec 20, 2022

 As chemical costs have also increased, thousands of conventional farmers have begun to search for ways to decrease costs.
 This economic situation is motivating more smallholder farmers in Africa to move in the direction of organic farming,” the statement read.

-Mr. Wisdom King Adukpo called on investors in the US to take advantage of the several fair-trading opportunities that Tiwala has in Africa to mutually grow both economies.
+Mr. Wisdom Kobla King called on investors in the US to take advantage of the several fair-trading opportunities that Tiwala has in Africa to mutually grow both economies.